ONCE FALLEN RECOMMENDED BOOKS AND MOVIES LIST

 • Challenges the idea that sex offenders must be continually monitored and publicly identified

-Ordering Options: CLICK HERE to order from Amazon.com
+HOW TO BUY: CLICK HERE to order from Amazon.com

 TREATMENT OF OFFENDERS AND VICTIMS

-OUT OF THE SHADOWS: UNDERSTANDING SEXUAL ADDICTION, THIRD EDITION (2001) BY: Patrick Carnes, Ph.
+OUT OF THE SHADOWS: UNDERSTANDING SEXUAL ADDICTION, THIRD EDITION (2001) by Patrick Carnes, Ph.
 D

-Description: (From Amazon.com) This breakthrough work, the first to describe sexual addiction, is still the standard for recognizing and overcoming this destructive behavior.
+DETAILS: (From Amazon.com) This breakthrough work, the first to describe sexual addiction, is still the standard for recognizing and overcoming this destructive behavior.
 With insight and sensitivity, Dr. Patrick Carnes outlines how to identify a sexual addict, recognize the way others may unwittingly become complicit or codependent, and change the patterns that support the addiction.